 If you’re using their words verbatim, it’s enough to tell them how you’re planning to use the feedback you’re requesting.
 If you’re editing their statements or the footage they’ve shared with you, always get it approved by them before sharing it.

-Keeping a record of this makes sure everyone is on the same page, and if any questions come up, you have proof that you asked.
+Keeping a record of this makes sure everyone is on the same page.
+If any questions come up, you have proof that you asked.
 As long as you’re being transparent and ethical about it, you shouldn’t run into any issues.

 Where to Display Testimonials

-Testimonials are one of the most important parts of your marketing strategy.
+Testimonials are one of the most important parts of your marketing.
 You can feature them on your:

-• Website: Place testimonials on your homepage, “About” page, and sales pages.
-Paperbell’s website template makes it a simple copy and paste to feature your clients’ praise.
+- Website: Place testimonials on your homepage, “About” page, and sales pages.
+Paperbell’s website template makes it a simple copy and paste to feature your clients’ words.

-• Social media: Share testimonial quotes or video snippets in posts, stories, and highlights.
-They make great user-generated content for your digital marketing strategy.
+- Social media: Share testimonial quotes or video snippets in posts, stories, and highlights.
+They make great content for your digital marketing.

 How to Automate Testimonial Collection

-Gathering testimonials from clients one by one manually can be tedious.
-You may forget to do it in the first place and then feel too awkward to reach out later when the moment has passed.
+Gathering testimonials one by one manually can be tedious.
+You might forget to ask, and then it feels awkward to reach out later when the moment has passed.

-An automated process can help with this and make sure you don’t miss out on your best client success story.
-As with all client management tasks, Paperbell has your back.
-It makes it easy to automate your client communication and document all client surveys in a central place.
+An automated process takes care of this, so you never miss out on a client success story.
+Paperbell makes it easy to automate your client communication and keep all surveys in one place.

-Here’s how you can make collecting and documenting testimonials a breeze.
+Here’s how you can make collecting testimonials feel effortless.

 Set up a Custom Email Workflow

 Schedule an automated email after a specific coaching appointment or at the end of your program.
-Thank your client and ask for great testimonials with a simple template.
-Here’s an example:
+The End-of-Program email template in the section above works great here.
+Just paste it in and set it to send automatically.

 Use Custom Forms

-If you want to get more out of your client’s feedback than two lines—and make sure their response is securely stored—set up a survey in your Paperbell account.
-They will be automatically notified through email and can fill it out in their client portal.
+If you want more than a couple lines of feedback and want it stored securely, set up a survey in your Paperbell account.
+Clients get notified by email and can fill it out right in their client portal.

 Trigger Based on Milestones

 Just like emails, you can automate surveys for your coaching packages.
-It’s a set-up-and-forget way to interview your clients on their breakthroughs at key milestones or at the end of your coaching program.
+It’s a set-it-and-forget-it way to collect client feedback at key milestones or at the end of your program.

 Incentivize Responses

 Your clients are busy.
-Offer a small incentive, such as a free session or discount, to encourage them to leave feedback.
-Paperbell allows you to create discount codes for your packages and set up workflows for free sessions.
+Offering a small incentive (like a free session or a discount on a future package) can make it a lot easier to get a response.
+Paperbell lets you create discount codes and set up workflows for complimentary sessions.

 Testimonial FAQ